Shivansh-707/Dataset_crusher/README.md

-# MetaBoost , a dataset crusher
+MetaBoost 🚀
-Insert raw data --> get a great submission file
+"A Dataset Crusher — Insert raw data → Get a great submission file"

-Advanced Ensemble Learning for Binary Classification
-A production-ready machine learning pipeline featuring a sophisticated stacking/blending ensemble that combines LightGBM with genetic programming, CatBoost native categorical handling, XGBoost with KNN imputation, and dual meta-learners (LightGBM + Ridge regression) for robust binary classification on tabular data.

-🎯 Project Overview
+📖 Overview
+MetaBoost is a production-ready advanced ensemble learning pipeline for binary classification tasks on tabular data.
+It combines the strengths of multiple gradient boosting frameworks and meta-learners through multi-layer stacking and blending to maximize predictive performance.

-This repository implements an advanced ensemble architecture that achieves superior predictive performance through diversity across multiple boosting frameworks and preprocessing strategies.
-The pipeline is particularly effective for medical prediction tasks (e.g., diabetes diagnosis) but generalizes to any binary classification problem with tabular data.
+While optimized for medical prediction tasks (for example, diabetes detection), its modular design generalizes to any binary classification problem with structured data.

-Key Innovation: Multi-layer stacking with heterogeneous base learners optimized via Optuna hyperparameter tuning, followed by weighted meta-learner blending based on cross-validation performance.
+🎯 Key Highlights
+Diverse Ensemble Models: LightGBM, CatBoost, XGBoost with different preprocessing strategies.

+Meta-Learning Architecture: Dual-layer stacking with LightGBM and Ridge Regression as meta-learners.

+Hyperparameter Optimization: Automated with Optuna on every major component.

+Genetic Programming Features: Symbolic feature engineering using evolutionary methods.

+Automatic Weighting: Cross-validation–based weighting for final prediction blending.

-🏗️ Architecture
+🧠 Architecture
-Base Learner Models (Layer 1)
+Layer 1: Base Learners
-Each base learner generates out-of-fold (OOF) predictions on training data and test predictions, which serve as input to the meta-learning layer:
+Each base learner generates out-of-fold (OOF) predictions on the training data and predictions on the test data.
+These predictions become features for the meta-learning layer.

-**LightGBM + Genetic Programming (`lgb_gp.py`)**

-Symbolic feature engineering via genetic programming (SymbolicTransformer) Generates synthetic features through evolutionary algorithms Base features concatenated with GP-derived features for improved signal 50 Optuna trials for hyperparameter optimization
+Base Model	File	Description	Key Techniques	Optuna Trials LightGBM + Genetic Programming	lgb_gp.py	Hybrid feature engineering + boosting	Symbolic feature synthesis via genetic programming (SymbolicTransformer); GP-derived synthetic features concatenated with original features	50

-**CatBoost Native (catboost_raw.py)**

-Built-in categorical feature handling (no manual encoding) Avoids categorical encoding bias introduced by label encoding 25 Optuna trials optimizing tree depth, learning rate, and regularization Efficient handling of mixed data types
+CatBoost Native	catboost_raw.py	Native handling of categorical variables	Uses CatBoost’s built-in categorical processing (no manual encoding), avoids label-encoding bias, handles mixed data types	25

-**XGBoost + KNN Imputation (xgb_knn.py)**

-StandardScaler normalization + KNN imputation (k=5 neighbors) Leverages manifold structure for missing value handling 50 Optuna trials with XGBoost-specific parameters (gamma, min_child_weight) Complementary to gradient-based feature scaling in other models
+XGBoost + KNN Imputation	xgb_knn.py	Gradient boosting with robust missing-data strategy	StandardScaler + KNN imputation (k = 5); exploits local manifold for missing value handling; XGBoost-specific tuning (gamma, min_child_weight, etc.)	50

-**Meta-Learner (Layer 2)**
-meta_learner.py trains two secondary models on base learner predictions:

-**LightGBM Meta-Learner**

-30 Optuna trials with shallow hyperparameters (max_depth=2-5) Shallow trees reduce overfitting on OOF predictions Learns feature interactions between base models

-**Ridge Regression Meta-Learner**

-Linear blending with L2 regularization
-Output clipped to [0, 1] for probability calibration (Though, this depends on the evaluation metric ) purpose to include a linear model as meta learner : Provides stability and interpretability

-**Ensemble Weighting: Final predictions are weighted by cross-validation performance**

-Ensemble submission file = weighted average of both meta learners based on their CV score ( eg 0.55 * LGB + 0.45 * ridge )
+Layer 2: Meta Learners
+The meta_learner consumes OOF predictions from the base models and learns how to optimally combine them.

+Meta Model	File	Description	Purpose	Optuna Trials LightGBM Meta-Learner	meta_learner.py	Shallow LightGBM on top of base model predictions	Captures non-linear interactions between base model outputs while controlling overfitting with small depth trees	30
+Ridge Regression	meta_learner.py	Linear model with L2 regularization	Adds a stable, interpretable linear blending component; output can be clipped to if needed for probability calibration	– (configurable)
+Ensemble Blending
+Final predictions are produced via a weighted average of the meta-learners (or directly of the base models, depending on your configuration), where each weight is proportional to model performance on cross-validation.

+Plain-text formula (so GitHub renders it safely):

+Final_Prediction = w1 * P1 + w2 * P2 + ... + wn * Pn

+where:

+Pi = predictions from model i (base or meta),

+wi = weight derived from cross-validation performance of model i,

+and sum(wi) = 1.